hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 * Terminology for use in an Australian context
   * concepts unique to Australia e.g communication languages unique to Australia, Australian Medicines Terminology (AMT), discharge disposition codes
   * usage localised to Australia e.g. nationally endorsed clinical reference sets represented as value sets
-* Search parameters to support Australian use concepts where there is no native FHIR search parameter
+* Search parameters to support Australian use concepts, where there is no native FHIR search parameter
 * Profiles for use in an Australian context:
   * Definitional data type profiles e.g. Australian address, Australian time zone, Identifier such as National patient and provider identifiers
-  * Base resource profiles e.g. AU Base Patient, AU Base MedicationStatement
+  * Base resource profiles (e.g. AU Base Patient, AU Base MedicationStatement)
-  * Generic use case profiles, where there is no existing project to undertake the work e.g. AU Medicines List, AU Base Diagnostic Imaging Result (definitional constraints; no conformance or support obligations)
+  * Generic use case profiles (e.g. AU Medicines List, AU Base Diagnostic Imaging Result), where there is no existing project to undertake the work

- Actors or support requirements associated with specific actors are not defined in AU Base.
-This IG does not describe the usage or support requirements of specific resources for any particular use case.
+ Actors or support requirements associated with actors are not defined in AU Base.
+This IG does not prescribe the usage or support requirements for any particular use case.

 #### Extension Approach
-Any extension intended for use in a healthcare context that is not unique to Australia is to be defined in the core FHIR extension pack, the fallback is AU Base or other IG if that submission is not accepted.

-AU Base acts like an AU FHIR Extension pack.
-Any extension defined for use in an Australian healthcare context, that is not restricted to one IG, is defined in AU Base.

 Extensions are to be defined in AU Base when:
 * there is no available extension in the core FHIR extension pack
 * it is not suitable/achievable to define the extension in the core FHIR extension pack
 * the use is not specific to a single use case (i.e. specific to a single IG)

 This approach means, for example, that AU Core will not define extensions - AU Core profiles are intended for multiple use cases so all extensions for use in AU Core are defined in AU Base or the core FHIR extension pack.

+Any extension intended for use in a healthcare context that is not unique to Australia is to be defined in the core FHIR extension pack, the fallback is to define the extension in AU Base if the submission to the core FHIR extension pack is not accepted.

 Extensions defined in AU Base do not prescribe particular support requirements for specific actors, i.e. there is no usage of Must Support or Obligation.
 Extensions are modelled only to define the concept.
 Downstream IGs, such as AU Core, profile extensions as needed to define the applicable support requirements e.g. [AU Core Sex Assigned At Birth](http://hl7.org.au/fhir/core/StructureDefinition/au-core-rsg-sexassignedab) which profiles the [Person Recorded Sex or Gender extension](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html).